VedJ13/AJP/README.md

 # AJP
-This is Online Voting System made using Advanced Java concepts like Servlet, JSP and JDBC.
+This Online Voting System is made using Advanced Java concepts like Servlet, JSP, and JDBC.